The-Vheed/Chatbot-Agent-Demo/README.md

 **Additional Notes:**

 *   The chatbot is currently for assessment purposes, and its capabilities can be improved upon request.
+*   An Evaluation Report, which includes prompts, responses and metrics, has been provided in the Evaluation.csv file.
 *   For optimal performance, ensure you have a stable internet connection.

 I encourage you to explore the Insait-Chatbot and leverage its potential to enhance your customer support efforts.